tommac08/docsv2/sources/formations_overview.md

 ## Shippable Formations
 Shippable Formations allows you to manage your multi-container applications across multiple environments with just a few clicks.
+Behind the scenes, we use Kubernetes clusters that allows us to abstract anything related to managing containers or infrastructure for our users.

 A formation is comprised of images, configuration variables and environments.
 Once these are set up in your formation, you will be ready to do one-click deployments and rollbacks across your environments.